Mortgages in Spain decrease in month of March

 Spanish lending data for March published at the end of May started to show the affects of the lockdown.
 March completions will in general relate to activity in February so the drop is significant but as yet not a reflection of how low it will go.

-The real impact should show up in next months figures.
+The real impact on Mortgages in Spain should show up in next months figures.

-The number of new loans constituted reached 26.382 in the same respect the number of loans cancelled was 24.894 so these were lower as well meaning the Spanish lenders saw a net inflow of business in the month.
+The number of new mortgages in Spain constituted in the month reached 26.382 in the same respect the number of loans cancelled was 24.894 so these were lower as well meaning the Spanish lenders saw a net inflow of business in the month.

-The number of loans was down 14.6% on the same month of last year and down 26.8% on the previous month.
+The number of Spanish mortgages was down 14.6% on the same month of last year and down 26.8% on the previous month.

-The average loan size after last months blip was down 27.4% on last month and up 1.6% on same month of last year.
+The average loan size for a Spanish Mortgage after last months blip was down 27.4% on last month and up 1.6% on same month of last year.

 Capital lent was down 46.9% against the previous month and 13.3% against the same month of last year.